Brian's Question:

 Here are a few ideas.

-This metal pergola bench has been very popular since showing it on the pergolaplans4free blog.
+This metal pergola bench has been very popular since showing it on the pergolaplans4free.co.uk blog.
 Metal can be made into very intricate designs that look fantastic in a variety of situations.

-I hope I have been able to inspire you to have a go at making a fantastic garden pergola with an integrated swing bench.
-They look so beautiful, and everyone wants to sit on them!
+I hope you are inspired to have a go at making a beautiful garden pergola with an integrated swing bench.
+They look so amazing, and everyone wants to sit on them!

 Let me know how you get on!